The Economics of Ecosystems and Biodiversity: Phase I: key messages

 The world has already lost much of its biodiversity.
 TEEB indicates that pressure on commodity and food prices shows the consequences of this loss to society.
 TEEB recommends that urgent remedial action is essential because species loss and ecosystem degradation are inextricably linked to human well-being.
-Economic growth and the conversion of natural ecosystems to agricultural production are forecasted to continue, but TEEB feels that it is essential to ensure that such development takes proper account of the real value of natural ecosystems.
+Economic growth and the conversion of natural ecosystems to agricultural production are forecast to continue, but TEEB feels that it is essential to ensure that such development takes proper account of the real value of natural ecosystems.
 This is central to both economic and environmental management.

 The findings of TEEB (Interim Report) were largely in three areas—the economic size and welfare impact of losses of ecosystems and biodiversity, the strong links between biodiversity conservation and ecosystem health on the one hand and poverty elimination and the achievement of Millennium Development Goals on the other, and the ethical choices involved in selecting a social discount rate for discounting the benefits of ecosystems and biodiversity.